-- a.
-PHCD may deny admission when the screening process shows a pattern of arrests within the last 10 years of engaging in drug or violent criminal activities, poor past performance in meeting financial obligations, especially rent (for subsidized housing), and history of inability to comply with the terms of previous leases, as verified by previous landlords or other entities.
+- 4. Criminal Activity - a.
+PHCD may deny admission when the screening process shows a pattern of arrests for engaging in criminal activity within the last ten (10) years, poor past performance in meeting financial obligations, especially rent (for subsidized housing), and history of inability to comply with the terms of previous leases, as verified by previous landlords or other entities.
 However, PHCD may consider mitigating circumstances. - b.
-An arrest where the criminal charges are dropped, nolle prossed, dismissed no action, or other resolution that does not involve an admission of guilt, or where the applicant is found not guilty or acquitted may not result in denied assistance, except for cases specified in Chapter II, section J (4) (d) below, or when there is a pattern of repeated arrests of drugs or violent criminal activities within the last 10 years that may threaten health, safety, or right to peaceful enjoyment. - c.
-PHCD must notify the household of the proposed rejection, the reason for the denial of admission, and provide an opportunity to dispute the accuracy and relevance of the record.
-If the denial is because of criminal background, PHCD must provide the household member with copy of the criminal records, upon request.
-Criminal records (not including juvenile records) for minors convicted as adults available to PHCD by operation of law will be released to the head of household, parent or legal guardian of the minor, upon request. - d.
-PHCD may propose to deny assistance in the following instances when the applicant has engaged in criminal activity, regardless whether the person has been arrested or convicted. - a.
-Ten (10) years from date of arrest for Criminal Activities under the One Strike Rule: - i.
-Drug-related, including but not limited to eviction or termination from federally assisted housing. - ii.
-Violent criminal activities shall include any criminal activity that has as one (1) of its elements the use, attempted use, or threatened use of physical force substantial enough to cause, or be reasonably likely to cause, non-trivial bodily injury or property damage with the exception of violent criminal activity noted under paragraph (c)(iii) below. - iii.
-Non-violent criminal activities that may threaten the health, safety or right to peaceful enjoyment of the premises by other residents.
-Examples are crimes that involve disturbing the peace, crimes against the property such as burglary, larceny and robbery, and crimes that impose a financial cost such as vandalism, bribery and fraud, including fraud in connection with federally assisted housing. - iv.
-Alcohol abuse or pattern of abuse, if PHCD has reasonable cause to believe that the person's abuse or pattern of abuse of alcohol may interfere with the health, safety, or right to peaceful enjoyment of the premises by other residents. - v.
-In determining denial of assistance related to drug or alcohol abuse, PHCD must take into consideration: Evidence of drug or alcohol rehabilitation, as indicated under Mitigating Circumstances below, and if the drug or alcohol abuse is related to a disability, as determined by PHCD's ADA Coordinator.

-- b.
-Permanently: - i.
-Methamphetamine manufacturers on premises of federally assisted housing. - ii.
-Sex offenders subject to a lifetime registration under a state sex offender registration program.
+An arrest where the criminal charges are dropped, nolle prossed, dismissed no action, or other resolution that does not involve an admission of guilt, or where the applicant is found not guilty or acquitted may not result in denied assistance, except for cases specified below. - c.
+PHCD may propose to deny assistance in the following instances when the applicant has engaged in criminal activity, regardless whether the person has been arrested or convicted. - 1) Ten (10) years from date of arrest for Criminal Activities under the One Strike Rule: - a) Drug-related, including but not limited to eviction or termination from federally assisted housing. - b) Violent criminal activities shall include any criminal activity that has as one (1) of its elements the use, attempted use, or threatened use of physical force substantial enough to cause, or be reasonably likely to cause, nontrivial bodily injury or property damage. - c) Non-violent criminal activities that may threaten the health, safety or right to peaceful enjoyment of the premises by other residents.
+Examples are crimes that involve disturbing the peace, crimes against the property such as burglary, larceny and robbery, and crimes that impose a financial cost such as vandalism, bribery and fraud, including fraud in connection with federally assisted housing. - d) Alcohol abuse or pattern of abuse, if PHCD has reasonable cause to believe that the person's abuse or pattern of abuse of alcohol may interfere with the health, safety, or right to peaceful enjoyment of the premises by other residents. - e) In determining denial of assistance related to drug or alcohol abuse, PHCD must take into consideration: Evidence of drug or alcohol rehabilitation, as indicated under Mitigating Circumstances below, and if the drug or alcohol abuse is related to a disability, as determined by PHCD's ADA Coordinator. - 2) Permanently: - a) Methamphetamine manufacturers on premises of federally assisted housing. - b) Sex offenders subject to a lifetime registration under a state sex offender registration program.
 In searching for sex offenders, PHCD will perform background checks nationwide.
-The nationwide sex offender registration check will be conducted online using a database available at www.nsopw.gov (PIH Notice 2012-28). - iii.
-Violent criminal activities, including but not limited to murder, arson, aggravated felony battery and sex-related crimes not subject to lifetime registration under a state sex offender registration program. - 5.
+The nationwide sex offender registration check will be conducted online using a database available at www.nsopw.gov (PIH Notice 2012-28).

+- c) Violent criminal activities, including but not limited to murder, arson, aggravated felony battery and sex-related crimes not subject to lifetime registration under a state sex offender registration program. - 5.
 Other Non-Criminal Activities